WeblateOrg/weblate/docs/admin/memory.rst

 Per user translation memory
 +++++++++++++++++++++++++++

-Stores all user translations automatically in personal translation memory
+Stores all user translations automatically in the personal translation memory of each respective user.

 Per project translation memory
 ++++++++++++++++++++++++++++++